callframe/cheesemap/README.md

 It will stay that way.

-Use it when you want a direct hash table and want to provide hashing, equality, allocation, and deallocation functions yourself.
+Use it when you want a direct hash table and want to provide hashing and equality functions yourself, along with an allocator that supplies allocation and deallocation.

 Cheesemap is designed for C-style C++ use.
 It does not try to integrate with C++ object lifetime rules.
 There is no rule of three, rule of five, copy